Top Five Search Engines

 A search engine works by being able to interconnect literally billions of web pages in a flash.
 Researching has never been easier.
 One site is hyperlinked to another so that you can move effortlessly around the web to find exactly what you want – a must for Internet marketers.

-Here are the search engines that I consider to be the top five that are best for the search results we want and need and why you should consider them (or not).
+Here are the Top Five Search Engines that I consider to be the top five that are best for the search results we want and need and why you should consider them (or not).

 Google – The master of all search engines, this one is definitely great for beginners.
 It’s fast and provides significant results that are easy to read and understand.